Box Plot interquartile range: Overview

 Sample question: Find the interquartile range for the above box plot.

-- Step 1: Find Q1.Q1 is represented on a boxplot by the left hand edge of the “box” (at the point where the whisker stops).
+- Step 1: Find Q1.Q1 is represented by the left hand edge of the “box” (at the point where the whisker stops).

 In the above graph, Q1 is approximately at 2.6.
 If you are interested, a complete explanation of what Q1 is here: The five number summary.)